 Procurement by Sub-recipients

 UNDP has determined that direct procurement by Sub-recipients (SRs) constitutes significant organizational and operational risks to UNDP for a number of reasons, including the process itself, the amount of money involved, the risk of procuring sub-standard products, paying too much and the potential for fraud.
-As a result, UNDP does not permit SRs to procure health products for their activities.
 Procurement in the framework of SR agreements should be limited to minor office supplies and other similar items of limited value.
-Capital assets should be procured by the Country Office (CO).
-In no instance should the SR spend more than 10 percent of its budget or $100,000, whichever is less, for procurement.
+UNDP COs should exclude from the SR agreements any funds for the procurement of health products, as this procurement must always be completed by UNDP.
+Capital assets should be procured by the UNDP Country Office (CO).
+In no instance should the SR spend more than 10 percent of its cumulative budget or $100,000 for the duration of the SR agreement period, whichever is less, for procurement of goods and services.
 At the time of SR contracting, when the SR work plan and budget are agreed, the UNDP CO should ensure this is observed.